-I’m a historian of science and technology living in Altadena, California.
+I’m a historian of science and technology at Purdue University in Indiana.
 I completed a Ph.D. from the University of Minnesota in 1998, with a dissertation on the development of aircraft landing aids.
-I work as the historian of the Jet Propulsion Laboratory, a unit of Caltech.
+I’m currently working on a popular history of Mars exploration and on a revision to my 2014 book with Naomi Oreskes, The Collapse of Western Civilization.

 Most of my work has been at the intersection of science and technology in the later 20th century, and mostly related to aerospace.
 My most recent book is The Big Myth: How American Business Taught us to Loathe the Government and Love the Free Market with Naomi Oreskes.
 I also recently published A History of Near-Earth Objects Research, with Donald K Yeomans and Meg Rosenburg, out from NASA in July 2022.
 I have an edited volume in progress, too: Electrical Conquest, edited with W. Bernard Carlson.